halfdane/superstonkDiscordModerationBot/README.md

     `nano config.json`
 - Run the bot once more and check if it works
     `make`
-- If everything works, you can now install and start the bot as a user service `make install`
+- If everything works, you can now install and start the bot as a user service (tested only on Ubuntu) `make install`
+    (Needs sudo rights to allow the bot to keep running after you log out)
 - Watch the logs
     `journalctl -u superstonkDiscordModerationBot -f`